Menu

 Monadnock Region independent retailers return, on average, $62 of every $100 spent at their business back to our local economy.
 This money recirculates through our community, boosting job growth, charitable giving and civic engagement.
 While national chain stores return $14 of every $100 spent, for Amazon the money returned to the local economy (called the multiplier effect) is close to zero.

-Civic Economics and American Booksellers Association released a new report, Unfulfilled, in November focusing on bookselling.
+Civic Economics and American Booksellers Association released a report, Unfulfilled, in November focusing on bookselling.
 Their findings: Approximately 29% of all revenue at independent bookstores immediately recirculates in the local economy.
 This translates to a local impact advantage of 109% [over] that of chain competitor Barnes & Noble, and a massive 405% local impact advantage over Amazon."

 Job Growth